Dominykas97/benchmarker-website/README.md

-#To deploy on Openshift run:
+# To deploy on Openshift run locally:
 npx nodeshift